pcarden/fine-combine/README.md

 If combineReducers() is used without fineCombine, duplicate reducers in the different collections would simply overwrite one another.

-The original target use-case is where some reducers are auto generated (e.g. to reduce boilerplate) while others relating to the same branch of the state tree need to be hand coded (e.g. complex async operations).
+The original target use-case is where some reducers are auto generated (e.g. simple state changes) while others relating to the same branch of the state tree need to be hand coded (e.g. complex async operations).

 ## Installation